 Organization of SAHMS

-- SAH Motor Sports is a duly constituted section under the auspices of the Society of Automotive Historians, having been voted on and recognized as a legal section under the SAH Charter and By-laws.
+- SAH Motor Sports is a duly constituted Chapter under the auspices of the Society of Automotive Historians, having been voted on and approved as a chapter under the SAH Charter and Bylaws.

 - The head of SAHMS is its Chairperson.
 The chair of SAHMS will serve as the official representative to the SAH Board of Directors and will act on the behalf of SAHMS in matters relating to the SAH.

 For further information about SAH Motor Sports and/or international automotive competition history, please contact H. Donald Capps at: email@example.com